AuthentiqID/omniauth-authentiq/README.md

 Authentiq gives you the capability to request certain data like name, email and address from the Authentiq ID app.
 After the user consents, this information will be shared during authentication.
-Requesting specific information or "scopes" as done by adding the scope parameters to the basic usage.
+Requesting specific information or "scopes" is done by adding the scope parameters to the basic usage.

 Depending on your implementation, you may also need to declare the redirect_uri parameter